Product Requirements Document

 directory contains template.md, prompt.md, meta.yml, and an example.

-R-4 (runtime-neutral): Given the alignment skill source, when grep is
+R-4 (runtime-neutral): Given the routing skill source, when grep is

 run for runtime-specific commands (ddx , helix , bead, .helix/),